-Read a new article about the work of one of the HiLASE Industrial Laser Application teams in a new issue of A / Magazine, a quarterly publication about the projects of institutes of the Czech Academy of Sciences and research news.
+Read a new article about the work of one of the HiLASE Industrial Laser Application teams in a new issue of A / Magazine, a publication about the projects of institutes of the Czech Academy of Sciences and research news.
+The magazine is published quarterly in Czech, while the annual English edition, such as this one, gathers the best articles from these issues.
 Editor Leona Matušková wrote about Laser Micromachining (LMM) and its team leader Petr Hauschwitz, describing several of its revolutionary applications.

 In the very beginning, the article introduces one such innovative Laser Micromachining uses in the biomedical field: